 - Asterisk defines a string of characters, and the question mark defines a single character.
 You can also find asterisks, question marks, and tilde characters (~) in worksheet data by preceding them with a tilde character inside the Find what option.

 For example, to find data that contain “*”, you would type ~* as your search criteria.

-- If you want to find cells that match a specific format, you can delete any criteria in the Find what box, and select a specific cell format as an example.
-Click arrow next to Format, click Choose Format From Cell, and click cell that has the formatting you want to search for.
+- If you want to find cells that match a specific format, you can delete any criteria in the Find what box and select a specific cell format as an example.
+Click the arrow next to Format, click Choose Format From Cell, and click the cell with the formatting you want to search for.

-- MSExcel saves the formatting options that you define, you should clear the formatting options from last search by click on an arrow next to Format and then Clear Find Format.
+- MSExcel saves the formatting options you define; you should clear the formatting options from the last search by clicking on an arrow next to Format and then Clear Find Format.

 - The FIND function is case sensitive and does not allow while using wildcard characters.